PopovEvgeniy/fntextract/readme.txt

 Description and usage

-This program lets you decompile font files for games that are built on MUGEN game engine.
+This program lets you decompile font files for games that are built on the MUGEN game engine.
 This program takes a target file name as the command-line argument.

 Exit codes